 Club Service

-The Club Service Committee is the committee having the role of performing logistical tasks that help the club run smoothly and make meetings successful.
+The Club Service Committee has the role of performing logistical tasks that help the club run smoothly and make meetings successful.
 It researches, selects, and schedules speakers for our weekly club meetings.
 The committee organizes our social events that include an annual picnic, a banquet where the new club board for the upcoming year are installed and the current board members are recognized for their service to the club, an event to celebrate the anniversary of when our club became a member of Rotary International referred to as being chartered, identifying and securing a venue and meals for all of our meetings, and organizing activities where members get together to just have fun!
-The chair of the club service committee is Josy Wright who can be contacted at: josyw@wcnx.org

 Community Service